Ciao, friends! Meatballs in marinara is a magnificent Italian dish that is simply irresistible!

 #2.
 Buttermilk makes meatballs tender and extra flavorful

 Buttermilk is one of my all-time favorite ingredients to use in cooking and baking.
-It not only contributes flavor, the acid in buttermilk acts as a tenderizer, adding moisture and juiciness to these meatballs that you just can't get otherwise.
+It contributes flavor and acts as a tenderizer, adding moisture and juiciness to these meatballs that you just can't get otherwise.

-(Pro tip: Marinate a whole chicken in buttermilk for the BEST Roast Chicken ever.)
+(By the way, if you marinate a whole chicken in buttermilk it makes the BEST Roast Chicken EVER.)